hexawyz/Exo/ReadMe.md

 * Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
 * Mouse: The service can observe and display DPI changes.
 * GPU: Provide support for accessing connected monitors in non-interactive (service) mode.
-* Sensors: For devices that provide data readings, expose
+* Sensors: For devices that provide data readings, expose sensors that can be read periodically and displayed in the UI.
+* Coolers: For cooling devices, or devices equipped with a fan, expose controllable coolers and allow setting custom software cooling curves based on sensors.

 # Supported devices